Great Cause and Effect Essay Topics and Writing Format

 Students in history, English, or writing classes have probably come across an assignment that requires them to write a cause and effect essay.
 This type of essay explores the causes and effects of a particular event, action, or phenomenon.
 It is concerned with the reason why something happened and the result that came of it.

-The assignment is usually given to assess as well as help students develop the ability to assess situations, determine the cause and gain a deeper understanding of an event.
-Aside from being a complete assignment on their own, cause and effect writing can also feature as part a larger assignment.
+The assignment is usually given to assess and help students develop the ability to assess situations, determine the cause, and gain a deeper understanding of an event.
+Aside from being a complete assignment on its own, cause and effect writing can also be part of a larger assignment.
 Despite the name and definition, students are sometimes required to write about the causes or the effects alone in one assignment.
 Nevertheless, cause and effect essays are of three different types:

 - Many causes – one effect